 15-Credit Field Study Semester (Winter term)

-This program is a joint venture between McGill University and the Smithsonian Tropical Research Institute (STRI) in Panama.
-It is a 15-credit program offered in the Winter term (January to April) that specifically addresses issues relevant to the understanding of the Latin America tropical environment.
+The Panama Field Study Semester (PFSS) is a joint venture between McGill University and the Smithsonian Tropical Research Institute (STRI).
+Students are given the opportunity to earn 15 credits during the Winter term (January to April) through courses that specifically address issues relevant to the understanding of the Latin America tropical environment.
+Students will be living in a tropical environment for up to four months.

-Enrolment of McGill students will be limited to 26 students by housing capacity.
-The courses are also be made available to three or four Panamanian students from local public universities.
-Courses are taught in English, but Spanish will be essential for communication.
+Enrolment will be limited to 26 McGill students due to housing capacity.
+The courses are also being made available to three or four Panamanian students from local public universities.
+Courses are taught in English, however, Spanish is essential for communicating while in Panama.

 - HISP 218 Spanish Lang Intens-Elem or HISP 210 Spanish Language:Beginners or equivalent proficiency;